Whiskered flowerpecker: Habitat and conservation status

 IUCN has assessed this bird as a least-concern species.
+It was formerly listed as a near-threatened species as it was rare but over time it was discovered that these birds were extremely site loyal to mistletoes.

 Despite a limited range, it is said to be locally common in its range.
 As it occurs in rugged and inaccessible mountains, this has allowed a large portion of its habitat to remain intact.
 It is also able to tolerate degraded forest.
 However, the population is still said to be declining, it is still affected by habitat loss through deforestation, mining, land conversion and slash-and-burn - just not to the same extent as lowland forest.